shop3/strapi-plugin-shopify/README.md

-# Strapi plugin Shopify
+# Strapi Plugin Shopify

-Integrate Shopify in your Strapi application.
+Build a Shopify application with Strapi.

 ## Table Of Content